bofinbabu/FilterPlus/README.md

 # FilterPlus
 **A simple realtime content filtering extention for Chrome.**

 Content filtering in web browsers is a tedious process for most of the people because of several reasons.
 By blocking JavaScript, Cookies and Popups, end users can ensure maximum protection from browser based attacks and vulnerabilities.
-In order to accomplish this, we built an extension for Google Chrome which lets it’s users to have easy control on cookies, images, JavaScripts, popups and notifications.
-We also build this extension in such a way that it remembers the choice of options made by the user for every URLs, thereby letting user’s create rules for every websites they visit.

 ![FilterPlus](https://github.com/bofinbabu/FilterPlus/blob/master/screenshot.PNG)